Sjord/Sjord.github.io/_posts/2016-07-15-block-iframe-loading.md

     <meta http-equiv="content-type" content="text/html; charset=UTF-8">

 This does not work for the `X-Frame-Options` header or the `frame-ancestors` directive.
+In contrast to the headers, the meta tag is embedded in the page.
+It is handled during the rendering of the page, something which the headers are supposed to block when it is done in an iframe.
+To correctly block iframe loading, the frame options should be known *before* rendering the page, and that is why the options should be in a header.

-TODO: Why?
+Chrome tried to correctly handle the `meta` tag for `X-Frame-Options`, but subsequently [removed it](https://www.chromestatus.com/feature/6450843930853376) because it does not provide a reliable protection.

 ## Browser support